Frequently Asked Questions:

 - How do I know when my court date is?

-The court date and time is located on the top left corner of your citation.
+The court date and time are located in the top left corner of your citation.

 - Is there a chance of reducing my points or charges?